Follow us on Facebook or click

 Listen to Garry Bond being interviewed about selling a property privately on the Radio.

-Buy the book about how to sell privately today - it's full of information which will guide you through the steps, the jargon and everything else involved in selling your home.
+Buy the book about how to sell real estate privately today - it's full of information which will guide you through the steps, the jargon and everything else involved in selling your home.
 It may even help you finalise your decision to sell privately.

 "I enjoyed reading your book – it was informative and the checklists were very useful in making sure we had all the information.
 Thanks heaps."
 Carole Peterson, Christchurch